 You can’t have Nas and Big Pun on this list without including their inspiration.
 Kool G Rap revolutionized the “no syllables left behind” rap scheme.
 No word went wasted; no breath left unused.
-G rap is the reason guys like AZ were even though of as being mentioned on this list.
-He is one of your favorite rappers favorite rappers.
+G rap is the reason guys like AZ were even thought of as being mentioned on this list.
+He is one of your favorite rappers' favorite rappers.

 We couldn’t put this list together without including the man who influenced many of the people on the list himself.
 The God Rakim Allah.
 If it weren't for Rakim, the game wouldn't be the same.
 Rakim threw away the rule book to develop his own style at a period when bars were still dependent on predefined flow patterns in Hip-Hop.